 To do a side-by-side comparison:

-1. Select an artwork from the Getty Museum online collection that has a IIIF icon (just below the image and to the right).
+- Select an artwork from the Getty Museum online collection that has a IIIF icon (just below the image and to the right).

-2. Click the IIIF icon to open the Mirador viewer.
+- Click the IIIF icon to open the Mirador viewer.

-3. Select “Change Layout” at the top right to add one or more slots where you’d like additional artwork images to display.
+- Select “Change Layout” at the top right to add one or more slots where you’d like additional artwork images to display.

 This will work to compare objects within the Getty Museum collection, but also objects held by other institutions that enable IIIF functionality, such as the Yale Center for British Art.
-For example, you might want to compare Turner’s depiction of stormy seas in the Getty’s Van Tromp Going About to Please His Masters with the Yale Center for British Art’s Stormy Sea Breaking on a Shore.
+For example, you might want to compare Turner’s depiction of stormy seas in the Getty’s Van Tromp Going about to Please His Masters and with the Yale Center for British Art’s Stormy Sea Breaking on a Shore.

-As Rich Fagen, our chief digital officer, says in the press release about the adoption of IIIF at the Getty, “We are excited to help digital arts scholarship reach this next frontier.”
+As Rich Fagen, our chief digital officer, says in the press release about the adoption of IIIF at the Getty, “we are excited to help digital arts scholarship reach this next frontier.”
 We also look forward to sharing our progress with the IIIF community, which is meeting at the Vatican next week.
-Several Getty staff will be presenting, including Daniel, as well as speakers from the GRI and Getty Digital.
+Several Getty staff will be presenting, including Daniel, as well as speakers from the Getty Research Institute and Getty Digital.

 What’s Next

 Next steps in our adoption are already under way, and focus on improving the consistency and functionality of our implementations across the organization.
 The Museum implementation of the IIIF Image API is sufficient to implement the core pan and zoom functionality, though it doesn’t currently support rotation, mirroring, or arbitrary regions.
 This will be supported in the future through the use of an image server developed by Princeton University, which will become a core infrastructure component providing access to content from across the programs.
-An implementation of a third IIIF API, one for coordinating authentication of users, is being developed to allow differentiation between anonymous requests, known scholars, on-site researchers, and staff to allow as much access to the content as we are legally allowed to provide.
+An implementation of a third IIIF API, one for coordinating authentication of users, is being developed to allow differentiation between anonymous requests, known scholars, on-site researchers and staff to allow as much access to the content as we are legally allowed to provide.